BryanBoni/Compilation/TP03/Mu-evalntype/README.md

 ## how to use it
-make run FOO=../ex/test01.mu for a single run make tests to test all the file in ex/ according to EXPECTED results (you can select the files you want to test by modifying the variable ALL\_FILES in test\_evaluator.py)
+- make run FOO=../ex/test01.mu for a single run
+-make tests to test all the file in ex/ according to EXPECTED results (you can select the files you want to test by modifying the variable ALL\_FILES in test\_evaluator.py)

 ## Design choices